calvinlamk/Activating-Amplifiers/README.md

 I have also included the code for the synthetic immunotherapy study with the heterogenous tumor.
 The file is SbTempAmpHML_PS and corresponds to Supplementary figure 7.
 All the other experiments can be derived from the code by changing the tested parameter.

-The full codes will be published upon publication of the maniscript.
+The full codes will be published upon publication of the manuscript.
 Please don't hesitate to contact me for questions or help.